23 Mixed and Hierarchical Models

 23.3.2 Maximum likelihood and optimization

 In principle, maximum likelihood estimation is straightforward and just requires us to maximize with respect to \(\beta\), \(\gamma\), \(\sigma^2\), and \(\Sigma\).
 In practice, however, maximum likelihood estimation is difficult here.
-The \(q \times q\) covariance matrix \(\Sigma\) has \(q^2\) parameters to estimate, and it is constrained, since covariance matrices must be positive definite; the MLE can occur on a boundary of the space, making many optimizers unhappy.
-Special cases, such as the random intercepts model in Example 23.5, can be straightforward, but other cases require clever optimization.
+The \(q \times q\) covariance matrix \(\Sigma\) has \(q^2\) parameters to estimate, and it is constrained, since covariance matrices must be positive definite; such a constraint is difficult to work with.
+If we assume a specific structure for \(\Sigma\), Example 23.5 and Example 23.6, the optimization is easier.

-But the problem is not just optimization.
-The maximum likelihood estimates of the variance are biased.
+But the problem is not just optimization: The maximum likelihood estimates of the variance are biased.
 This is true even in ordinary linear regression: Theorem 5.2 showed that the unbiased estimator of \(\sigma^2 = \var(e)\) in a simple linear regression model is \[ S^2 = \frac{\RSS(\hat \beta)}{n - p}, \] where \(p\) is the number of regressors and \(\RSS(\hat \beta)\) is the residual sum of squares.
 But the maximum likelihood estimate is \[ \hat \sigma^2_\text{MLE} = \frac{\RSS(\hat \beta)}{n}. \]

 Worse, in some mixed model settings the number of parameters grows with \(n\).
 For example, if we have a fixed effect for a factor variable, and the number of levels of that factor grows with \(n\), the number of fixed effect parameters will grow with \(n\).
 In this case, the MLE is inconsistent: as \(n \to \infty\), the MLE does not converge to the true parameter values.
 This is called the Neyman–Scott problem.